-The first step is to apply!
-Applying doesn't mean you're guaranteed assistance, but it does mean that you'll be able to find out if you qualify for our program.
-Once you have applied, someone will contact you about next steps.
+The first step is to submit our online request/registration form!
+Submitting the form doesn't mean you're guaranteed assistance, but it does mean that you'll be able to find out if you qualify for our program.
+Once you have registered, someone will contact you about next steps.
 Visit our Homeownership Program page to learn more about what to expect, or our Home Repair Program page to find out more about its process.
-Soon, we hope to share some helpful videos that will explain the processes of applying and qualifying step-by-step!
+Soon, we hope to share some helpful videos that will explain our intake process and qualifying step-by-step!

 There are no uniform or "one size fits all" qualifications when it comes to qualifying for a new home or for repair work, as every case is different.
 We do consider multiple areas such as debt to income ratio, gross monthly income, your credit score, and your ability to repay a loan.
-If any of these areas do not meet our qualifications, we can work with you through our counseling services free of charge to help get you ready to apply.
+If any of these areas do not meet our qualifications, we can work with you through our counseling services free of charge to help get you where you need to be to qualify.
 An ideal applicant would have a debt-to-income ratio around 25%, gross monthly income of at least $1,200 per month, a credit score near 690, and a positive history of loan repayment.

-We primarily serve low-income families in eastern Kentucky, but recently, we have expanded our programs to offer some services to middle-income families.
-Often, a family will just assume that they won't qualify, but we strongly suggest that every family explore the options and check to see if they do or not.
+We primarily serve low-income families in eastern Kentucky, but recently, we have expanded our programs to offer some services to middle-income families, who are often also in need of housing help but can't get any assistance from state or federal programs.
+Often, a family will just assume that they won't qualify for our services, but we strongly suggest that every family explore the options and check to see if they do or not.
 We've had instances where a family thought they were middle-income, but were actually low-income, and a family who thought they didn't make enough money to be low-income, but they did!

 For reference, we use HUD income requirements.
 The link explains each income level and what income range defines a household as very low, extremely low, low, and median/middle-income.
 We realize that this can be confusing, so please call us if you need our Housing Counselor to explain it to you.

-For our Homeownership Program and Affordable Rentals, simply fill out this online form.
+For our Homeownership Program, simply fill out this online form.
 That doesn't complete the process (more paperwork will follow), but that's your first step!

-If you'd rather not fill out an online form, click here to download a printable copy or click here to request a paper copy to be mailed to you.
+If you'd rather not fill out an online form, click here to request a paper copy be mailed to you.

 You may also call our Housing Counselor at 606-436-0497, and she will assist you with filling out the form over the phone.
 Another option is to schedule an in-person visit to fill out any forms in our office.

-For Home Repair, you can make first contact with our Home Repair staff by filling out this online form.
-It may take a few days for someone to contact you, but rest assured that they will.
+For Home Repair, you can request repairs by filling out this online form.
+It may take a few days for one of our Home Repair staff to contact you, but rest assured that they will.

-If you'd rather not fill out an online form, click here to download a printable copy or click here to request a paper copy to be mailed to you.
+If you'd rather not fill out an online form, click here to request a paper copy be sent to you by mail.

 You may also call Max at 606-436-0497, and he will assist you with filling out the form over the phone.
 Another option is to schedule an in-person visit to fill out any forms in our office.